Goods and Services Tax (GST)

 Exemptions to GST

-- sales and leases of residential properties
+- Sales and leases of residential properties

-- the provision of most financial services
+- Provision of most financial services

-- Sale of goods delivered from overseas to overseas outside the scope of the GST Act
+- Sale of goods delivered from overseas to overseas

 Inland Revenue Authority of Singapore (IRAS) infographic on Output and Input Tax: